gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

-The writing was blocky and awkward.  *The coconuts are under the boards in the drying shed I bet they really are worth a lot you will see you can keep it all love Niq.* He had signed it with an elaborate curlicued 'N' that took up a quarter of the page.
+The writing was blocky and awkward.  *The coconuts are under the boards in the drying shed I bet they really are worth a lot you will see you can keep it all signed Niq.* He had signed it with an elaborate curlicued 'N' that took up a quarter of the page.

 Erileine folded it and tucked it into her pocket as her mother took her bowl from the table.
 "Papaere?
 What are you going to do when the soldiers come?"

-Her mother was behind her, so she didn't see her freeze, but his grandfather did.
-"Don't know," Vurt said.
+"Don't know," Vurt said gruffly.
 "Worry about that when they get here."

 Erileine yawned.
 "I just wanted to say, whatever you do, I'll help.
 I'm going to bed now."
 She stood, endured another hug from her mother